isomerpages/mse-zerowaste/_waste-streams/01-food-waste.md

 Conversely, unavoidable food waste are parts/portions of food which were not intended for consumption, such as such as bones and egg shells.

-Food for thought: Why has the amount of food waste generated in Singapore increased over the past 10 years if most of the food waste could have been prevented?

 ### How can we minimise food wastage?